Aimo Tukiainen

-Aimo Johan Kustaa Tukiainen (1917–1996) was a sculptor from Finland.
+Aimo Johan Kustaa Tukiainen (October 6, 1917 – June 3, 1996) was a sculptor from Finland.
 His best-known work is the Equestrian statue of Marshal Mannerheim in Helsinki.

 Tukiainen's wide and versatile production mainly consists of a large amount of monumental works, portraits, medals and small sculptures.

 Tukiainen played a central role in the Finnish art world of 20th century.
 In addition to his artist's career he chaired both the Artists' Association of Finland and the Association of Finnish Sculptors.

-In 1962, Tukiainen bought a property caller Purnu in Orivesi near place of birth and made it his summer atelier.
+In 1962, Tukiainen bought a property caller Purnu in Orivesi near his place of birth and made it his summer atelier.
 In 1967, he invited his six fellow artist to organize a summer exhibition to celebrate their 50th birthday.
 The summer exhibitions were organized then roughly every second year.
 The original group had also their 60th and 75th birthday exhibitions there.